 If you want to run Hadoop or Spark on Bridges, you should note that when you apply for your account.

 The /home file system, which contains your home directory, is available on all Bridges' Hadoop nodes.

 The Hadoop filesystem, HDFS, is available from all Hadoop nodes.
-There is no explicit quota for the HDFS, but it uses your $SCRATCH disk space and will be deleted when your job has ended.
+There is no explicit quota for the HDFS, but it uses your $SCRATCH disk space.
+Please delete any files you don't need when your job has ended.

 Files must reside in HDFS to be used in Hadoop jobs.
 Putting files into HDFS requires these steps:

 - Transfer the files to the namenode with scp or sftp